JWH-018: Pharmacokinetics

 Metabolism of JWH-018 was assessed using Wistar rats which had been administered an ethanolic extract containing JWH-018.
 Urine was collected for 24 hours, followed by extraction of JWH-018 metabolites using both liquid-liquid extraction and solid-phase extraction.
 GC-MS was utilized to separate and identify the extracted compounds.
 JWH-018 and its N-dealkylated metabolite were only detected in small amounts, with hydroxylated N-dealkylated metabolites comprising the primary signal.
 The observed mass shift indicates that it is likely that hydroxylation occurs in both the naphthalene and indole portions of the molecule.
 Human metabolites were similar although most metabolism took place on the indole ring and pentyl side chain, and the hydroxylated metabolites were extensively conjugated with glucuronide.
+When inhaled, the median half-life of JWH-018 is 1.69 hours.

-Usage
+Recreational use

 At least one case of JWH-018 dependence has been reported by the media.
 The user consumed JWH-018 daily for eight months.
 Withdrawal symptoms were more severe than those experienced as a result of cannabis dependence.
 JWH-018 has been shown to cause profound changes in CB1 receptor density following administration, causing desensitization to its effects more rapidly than related cannabinoids.

-On October 15, 2011, Anderson County coroner Greg Shore attributed the death of a South Carolina college basketball player to "drug toxicity and organ failure" caused by JWH-018.
-An November 2011 email concerning the case was released in December 2011 under the Freedom of Information Act after multiple requests to see the information had been denied.
+On 15 October 2011, Anderson County coroner Greg Shore attributed the death of a South Carolina college basketball player to "drug toxicity and organ failure" caused by JWH-018.
+A November 2011 email concerning the case was released in December 2011 under the Freedom of Information Act after multiple requests to see the information had been denied.

 Compared to THC, which is a partial agonist at CB1 receptors, JWH-018, and many synthetic cannabinoids, are full agonists.
-THC has been shown to inhibit GABA receptor neurotransmission in the brain via several pathways.
-JWH-018 may cause intense anxiety, agitation, and, in rare cases (generally with non-regular JWH users), has been assumed to have been the cause of seizures and convulsions by inhibiting GABA neurotransmission more effectively than THC.
-Cannabinoid receptor full agonists may present serious dangers to the user when used to excess.
+JWH-018 may cause intense anxiety, agitation, and in rare cases, has been assumed to have been the cause of seizures and convulsions.
+JWH-018 and analogs of it may present serious dangers to the user when used to excess.

 Various physical and psychological adverse effects have been reported from JWH-018 use.
 One study reported psychotic relapses and anxiety symptoms in well-treated patients with mental illness following JWH-018 inhalation.
-Due to concerns about the potential of JWH-018 and other synthetic cannabinoids to cause psychosis in vulnerable individuals, it has been recommended that people with risk factors for psychotic illnesses (like a past or family history of psychosis) not use these substances.
+Due to concerns about the potential of JWH-018 and other synthetic cannabinoids to cause psychosis in vulnerable individuals, it has been recommended that people with risk factors for psychotic disorders, such as a past or family history of psychosis, not use these substances.